 • $1.4 million jointly funded project with the Victorian and Australian Governments to upgrade the corner of Buckley and Victoria St in Seddon, including a fully controlled right-hand turn.

 • Sporting Club grants provide local clubs with funding for things such as new equipment, training courses and new uniforms.
-This program has seen grants totalling over $22,450 provided to local sporting clubs.
+This program has seen grants totaling over $22,450 provided to local sporting clubs.

 • A $200,000 commitment as part of the master plan for Yarraville Oval.
 This will ensure that the facility can keep up with its increasing demand.